-Discretionary annual contributions made by the Company in cash are invested based on a Participant's selection of investment options, and thus could be included in either the ESOP portion of the Plan or the profit sharing portion of the Plan depending on the Participant's investment elections.
+Discretionary annual contributions made by the Company in cash are invested based on a Participant's selection of investment options, and thus could be included in either the profit-sharing portion of the Plan or the ESOP portion of the Plan depending on the Participant's investment elections.
 To the extent that a discretionary annual cash contribution is made by the Company for a Plan year, it is allocated among eligible Participants based on each Participant's eligible compensation for the Plan year, plus the Participant's eligible compensation above the Social Security taxable wage base.
-A discretionary annual cash contribution of \$14.0 million was recorded by the Company on behalf of Participants related to the Plan year ended December 31, 2021, to be paid in 2022.
-No such discretionary annual contribution was recorded for the Plan year ended December 31, 2020, to be paid in 2021.
+Discretionary annual cash contributions of \$16.2 million and \$15.7 million, respectively, were recorded by the Company on behalf of Participants related to the Plan year ended December 31, 2023, paid in 2024, and December 31, 2022, paid in 2023.
 To the extent that a discretionary annual contribution is made by the Company for a Plan year in the form of Common Stock, it is allocated based on the Participant's eligible compensation for the Plan year.
-The Company did not make ESOP contributions in the form of Common Stock during the Plan years ended December 31, 2021 and 2020.
+The Company did not make ESOP contributions in the form of Common Stock during the Plan years ended December 31, 2023 and 2022.
 Discretionary annual contributions made by the Company, including both contributions in cash and in the form of Common Stock, and earnings attributable thereto, vest at a rate of 20 percent after one year of vesting service, with an additional 20 percent vesting each year of vesting service thereafter until the Participant is 100 percent vested.